owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ---

-Some time ago, I followed Part II of [Crafting Interpreters](https://craftinginterpreters.com/) by Rob Nystrom and implemented a tree walk interpreter in C++ [link](https://github.com/owolabioromidayo/cpplox).
+Some months ago, I followed Part II of [Crafting Interpreters](https://craftinginterpreters.com/) by Rob Nystrom and implemented a tree walk interpreter in C++ [link](https://github.com/owolabioromidayo/cpplox).
 I didn’t put any effort into performance or memory management as I just wanted it to work, which it did for all of the tests.

 Except one.